github/government.github.com/docs/projects.md

 ---
 title: Projects
 layout: support-page
-description: Project Ideas
+description: Ready to get started on GitHub?
+Here are some ideas that are easy to get your feet wet with.
 permalink: /projects/
 ---

-#### Ready to get started on GitHub?
-Here are some ideas that are easy to get your feet wet with.

 ## Feedback Repository